chardso/codespaces-blank/README.md

 ![](images/carpentry_store.jpg)
 ![](images/store.jpg)
 **Carpentry and joinnery**
+# Registration
+- Junior Express Vocational Training School was registered by the Business Names Registration Act in 1993 number 80010002120616.
+The school as well registered with the Directorate of Industrial Training number: UG92580A issued under section 14 subsection (e) of the BTVET Act, 2008) ISO 9001:2015.
+Centre Number: UVQF/1209.

 # Challenges facing the school
 - Inadequate structures and poor conditions of building structures: there is need to put more building structures and shades for training.